 Create a Script with a Weekday Array

-Create a <script> tag with type of text/javascript.
-Define a variable called weekday with a different greeting set to each index.
+with a different greeting set to each index.

 <script type="text/javascript">